whitney218/Data-Science-Take-Home-Challenges/README.md

 # Data-Science-Take-Home-Challenges
 A collection of take home data science challenges practice.

+## Note:
-## This repository is only for self-learning purpose.
+This repository is only for self-learning purpose.

-The original resource of this book is: https://datamasked.com/ There are the contents of this repository:
+The original resource of this book is: https://datamasked.com/

+### There are the contents of this repository:
 1.Conversion Rate
 2.Spanish Translation A/B Test
 3.Employee Retention